 Wednesday, 16 February 2011

-Well which is it?
+Well, which is it?

-Perhaps its all true.
+Perhaps it's all true.

-Friday, 11 February 2011
+Saturday, 12 February 2011

 And happy us.
 What a great few days, very aware of the lack of water around however.
 Could do with a wet spring.

-Today preparation of CARNAVAL, check out the Limoux square next Saturday at 10.30 to see Mark dressed in a way he might have been about 30 years ago... . .
+Today preparation of CARNAVAL.
+Check out the Limoux square next Saturday at 10.30 to see Mark dressed in a way he might have been about 30 years ago . . .

 Tuesday, 1 February 2011

-Cannot find USB cable to load up recently taken snaps so here is one of Mark's favourite places..hahaha...
+Cannot find USB cable to load up recently taken snaps so here is one of Mark's favourite places.
+Not.